dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/Regex.md

 - Basics:
 	- Expressions start and end with a `/`
 		- The below examples may not include these ..
+	- `^` Start of string, or start of line in multi-line pattern
+	- `$` End of string, or end of line in multi-line pattern
+	- `\` escape character - put this in-front of a special character so that the character's specialness doesn't engage..
+	- Quantifiers
+		- `*` - 0 or more
+		- `+` - 1 or more
+		- `?` - 0 or 1
 	- Metacharacters
 	- Character sets
 		- `[bcf]at` - would mean that the characters within the square brackets would be included when searching strings for `*at`